amandotzip/leetcodedaily/README.md

 On app start, a random leetcode question is provided.
 Selecting **Pick One** will provide another random question.
 Enjoy solving puzzles at your leisure.

 ### Explore different puzzles
-Filters and wide varieties of questions available
+Filters and wide varieties of questions available.

 ## TODO
+- Export for iOS
 - Customizable Notifications
-- Export for iOS